I love it when the Word of God points out opposites in a way we don’t usually think of them.

 So, basically, giving thanks is the opposite of all those behaviors?

 It’s really easy to think of sins as something in their own category, completely separate from anything good.
 But I’ve noticed that a lot of times, this case included, they are the opposite end of a spectrum that includes both good and evil.
-That makes sense because sin is designed in an attempt to cancel out good, notwithstanding that our God who is the source of all good cannot be stopped by any evil.
+That makes sense because sin is designed to cancel out good, notwithstanding that our God who is the source of all good cannot be stopped by any evil.

-I’m doing the opposite of giving thanks.
+So, when I say something hurtful, unnecessary, gross, or impure, I’m doing the opposite of giving thanks.

 When I’m saying vulgar things about the world or the people in it, I’m not thinking about how I degrade something God made beautiful.